shystruk/notification-service-js/README.md

 Notification Service provides a simple show/hide message.
 It is based on [CustomeElements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and may be integrated with any framework.
 Push notification works through [CustomEvent](https://www.npmjs.com/package/custom-event-js).
+**Notification Service supports all popular browsers, including Internet Explorer 11, although some polyfills are required for IE 11.
+Please see [here](https://www.webcomponents.org/polyfills).**

 ![](demo.gif)